 - Four hour food and fluid fast prior to procedure

-- Avoid gassy food and drink on day before and, day of examination e.g. Green vegetables/salads, fresh fruit, beans, fatty foods and fizzy drinks.
+- Avoid gassy food and drink on day before and, day of examination e.g. green vegetables/salads, fresh fruit, beans, fatty foods and fizzy drinks.

 - Oral hypoglycaemic agents and/or insulin can cause hypoglycaemia